A bit more than 15 years ago I quit smoking - and I've never touched a cigarette again.

 ...And I found out, on my own skin, that what I knew just in theory was very true: no matter the type of addictive behavior one is struggling with, the addiction mechanism remains the same.

-Some addictive behaviors can sound less dangerous than others, but what they have in common is that they will impact your life in a destructive way, and will play on your health, emotional stability, mind focus and will power.
-And from a health point of you, they will all put your hormonal system in a weak position, creating internal chaos.
+Some addictive behaviors can sound less dangerous than others, but what they all have in common is that they will impact your life in a destructive way, and will play on your health, emotional stability, mind focus and will power.
+Also, from a health point of you, they will all put your hormonal system in a weak position, creating internal chaos.

 Today, as a nutritionist and coach, I know a few things I wish I'd known 15 years ago, when I was struggling to quit smoking - especially while going through the first 3-4 clean weeks, and then the first clean year.